 * AdamAndEvePlot - A would-be rapist's justification for his actions.

 * AlienSky - To us, the world of the story.
 To the characters in the story, the night sky, and especially [[spoiler:the stars]].

 * AllMythsAreTrue - The holy book of the cult is actually a remarkably accurate historical accounting.

-* AmusementParkOfDoom - Since the thing everyone's most afraid of is darkness, someone has the great idea of making a funfair horror ride that goes for ten minutes with no light whatsoever.
+* AmusementParkOfDoom - Since the thing everyone's most afraid of is darkness, someone has the great idea of making a funfair horror ride that goes for fifteen minutes with no light whatsoever.
 Strong-willed people who take it are temporarily reduced to quivering wrecks.
 Weak-minded ones go permanently insane.
 The ride does not last long.

 * AncientConspiracy - 2049 years is a long time to wait to try to take over the world.